UKHSA-Internal/pre-entry-tb-screening-app/README.md

    pnpm start
    ```

+    Please ensure Docker is running before you run this command.
     Please note this would take a bit of time(roughly 45 seconds)

 2. Navigate to the React app on <http://localhost:3000/>